sonyarianto/doitsu/README.md

 ## Requirements

 - Make sure PHP is available on your system.
 We recommend PHP 8 or above.
-- Make sure Composer is available on your system
+- Make sure Composer is available on your system.

 ## How to run